Insight: Schroeder a la francaise won't work for Hollande

 Back in 2003, Germany was struggling to digest the cost of the 1990 reunification of west and east.
 Over 4.4 million had no job and the head of the revered Ifo economics institute said Germany was "the sick man of Europe", its citizens lagging behind the rising income per head elsewhere in Europe.

-But World Bank data put German income at $39,211 a head last year against $34,993 in France, with Germany outdoing its southern neighbour on just about every economic benchmark.
+But World Bank data put German income at $39,211 a head last year against $34,993 in France, with Germany outdoing its southern neighbor on just about every economic benchmark.

 Critics say the "Hartz reforms" - named after Peter Hartz, the personnel director of auto giant Volkswagen whom Schroeder named to draft the plans - led to a generation of "working poor" in Germany, sometimes paid less than one euro an hour.